SidingsMedia/Sidings-Media-Railway-Controller/docs/index.rst

 Just as the boards provide the physical interface between the software and the trains, the clients provide the bridge between the user and the software.
-They provide easy to use inerfaces to allow the user to control their model railway from the comfort of their device.
+They provide easy to use interfaces to allow the user to control their model railway from the comfort of their device.

 .. only:: html